nice-game-hints/machinarium/city/band/saxophone.md

 Every time you start the mini-game, your opponent goes first - and usually starts in a different spot.
 If you've never played Gomoku, it may be worth 'mirroring' your opponent's moves to get an idea for how this all works.

 ## How do I win?
-Annoyingly, nobody has a sure-fire strategy - and the AI seems to favour different tactics depending on the platform you're playing on.
+Annoyingly, there's no perfect strategy - and the AI seems to favour different tactics depending on the platform you're playing on.
 There is hope, however.
 * Visit this website: http://www.javascripter.net/games/xo/xo.htm
 * Set the board size to 10x10
 * Put the robot's moves into the website, then copy the website's moves into the game.